How to start a bounce house business and get jumping

 Your first move should be to claim your free Google Business Profile.
 Fill it out completely with high-quality photos of your inflatables, your service area, and contact information.
 This is how most local customers will find you when they search for party rentals.

 Use Facebook and Instagram to post videos of your bounce houses in action.
-Many new owners make the mistake of only using stock photos, but videos of kids having fun are far more persuasive.
+Stock photos underperform compared with videos of kids having fun, which are far more persuasive.
 You can run targeted Facebook ads for as little as $10 a day to reach parents in your zip code.

 Build local partnerships